-GPM.NASA.GOV / EDUCATION

-TWITTER.COM / NASA RAIN

-FACEBOOK.COM / NASA.RAIN

-Using NASA Earth-Observing Satellites to Help Improve Agriculture and Water Usage 5th grade
+Using NASA Earth-observing Satellites to Help Improve Agriculture and Water Usage 3rd grade

 "Water for Wheaties?"
 Lesson Plan

 Lesson Overview:

 The overall goal for this lesson plan is to introduce students to STEM-related careers.
-Students will learn about Earth's freshwater resources and how NASA's Earth observing satellites are helping us better understand Earth's water.
+To build their background knowledge, students will learn about Earth's freshwater resources and how NASA's Earth observing satellites are helping us better understand and monitor Earth's precious freshwater resources.
 They will work in small "expert groups" to explore growing wheat, the differences in weather and climate in two wheat farming regions of the world, Pakistan and Kansas, and the scarcity of freshwater resources in Pakistan.
 Using this information, students will get into "teams" and work with NASA data from the GPM (Global Precipitation Measurement) mission to explore the amount of precipitation that has fallen in these two regions over the past two decades.
 They will make recommendations for how farmers in Pakistan could reduce their water usage based on the work that is being done by Faisal Hossain.
 Finally, they will consider ways they can reduce their use of freshwater resources in their own lives.
 Time Required: This lesson can take from three to four 45-minute class periods, depending on how in depth the teacher decides to get into the data analysis part of the lesson.
 Anchor Phenomenon: How do farmers make sure they have enough water for their crops?
 NGSS: